jaymcgavren/jaymcgavren.github.io/_posts/2019-07-04-coping-with-macos-mojave-for-web-development.md

 This post is intended to be a living document.
 I'll be updating it as I discover improved settings.
 Comments and suggestions are welcome!

-Be warned: my tone is cantankerous.
+Be warned: I am an Apple skeptic.
 I don't like the direction recent MacOS versions have gone, and many of my settings represent an attempt to get back to "the good old days".
 If you're one of those fans who think Apple can do no wrong, and you want to make use of all the latest MacOS features, you may want to find another configuration guide.
 Now get off my lawn!

 <!--more-->